eXascaleInfolab/TSM-Bench/generation/README.md

 ### Model training

-1. Train a GAN model on the original segments and write the generated segments into `results/` (takes ~10 days)
+1. Train a GAN model on the original segments and add the generated segments into `results/` (takes ~10 days)

 ```bash
 cd gan/